 The federal government must increase funding to local governments for response, including processes to resolve equity issues in disaster relief efforts.
 The federal government must review all regulations dealing with disaster relief that raise equity issues, and based on such a review, propose corrective action.
 Specifically, when multiple cities have been damaged by a disaster, a formula or waiver process should be available to resolve disaster-related damage in a fair manner.
-The federal government also should allow municipalities to request their municipality be declared a disaster independently of other local government entities Accidents or terrorist acts involving nuclear, biological or chemical (NBC) materials represent a special subset of The federal government must disasters. ensure that local governments and their first responders have the resources and capacity to address and respond to NBC incidents.
-The federal government should coordinate with state and local governments for public education regarding NBC incidents.
+The federal government also should allow municipalities to request their municipality be declared a disaster independently of other local government entities Accidents or terrorist acts involving nuclear, biological or chemical (NBC) materials represent a special subset of disasters.
+The federal government must ensure that local governments and their first responders have the resources and capacity to address and respond to NBC incidents.
+The federal governments for public education regarding NBC incidents.